 - There is no specific treatment for COVID-19 unless you are very sick and in the hospital.
-Call your health care provider if you need help to relieve the symptoms. - Call 911 if you or someone else is having difficulty breathing. - Health Canada is in the process of approving vaccines for COVID-19.
+Call your health care provider if you need help to relieve the symptoms. - Call 911 if you or someone else is having difficulty breathing. - Health Canada has approved both the Pfizer and Moderna vaccines for COVID-19.